 Qualified students demonstrating a need for financial assistance may apply for loans, scholarships, grants, and part-time employment through this office.
-Brief descriptions of the various aid programs may be found in the "Expenses and Financial Aid" section of this catalog.

-Additional information and application forms may be obtained from the Financial Aid Office, Carter G. Woodson Avenue.
-All requests for application forms and additional information regarding graduate fellowships should be directed to the School of Graduate Studies.
+Additional information and application forms may be obtained from the Financial Aid Office.
+All requests for application forms and additional information regarding graduate fellowships should be directed to the College of Graduate Studies.